Tips and tricks to manage organizational scaling

 To create great teams, you have to hire great people.
 Easier said than done, we know, but it’s so, so true.

-At Traction Tools, we pride ourselves on having a team of awesome, passionate people who are genuinely fun to work with.
+At Bloom Growth, we pride ourselves on having a team of awesome, passionate people who are genuinely fun to work with.
 And honestly?
 Some of us couldn’t be more different, and to us, that’s a good thing.
 No two people have all the same strengths—and hiring a diversely talented team makes for a unified, complementary organization.

 We keep our Core Values at the heart of everything we do, including hiring.
 If someone lacks experience or skillsets, we can always train them as we go.
 But there’s no way to teach helpfulness, tenacity and a drive for optimization.
 Consider this as you scale your organization, and don’t be afraid to prioritize your company culture.
 Your team (and your bottom line) will thank you.